logzly. Vending Ventures

 Customers Expect Speed

-Most of us have grown used to paying with a tap or a QR code.
-The whole process takes a second, and there’s no need to fumble for change.
-When a vending machine offers that same speed, it removes a hidden barrier.
-A study from the National Retail Federation showed that 70 % of shoppers would choose a vendor that accepts mobile payments over one that doesn’t.
-In plain terms: if you give people a way to pay instantly, they’re more likely to buy.
+We’ve all gotten used to paying with a tap or a scan.
+It’s fast, it’s clean, and there’s no fumbling for change.
+When a vending machine offers that same ease, it removes a hidden barrier.
+A quick look at retail studies shows that about seven out of ten shoppers will pick a vendor that takes mobile payments over one that doesn’t.
+In plain terms: give people a way to pay instantly, and they’re more likely to buy.

 Higher Ticket Size

-Cashless transactions often lead to higher spend per purchase.
-When a customer isn’t limited by the coins in their pocket, they may add a second item or upgrade to a premium snack.
-I saw this first‑hand at a downtown office where we installed a contact‑less reader on a coffee machine.
-Within a week, the average sale jumped from $1.25 to $1.80 – simply because people could swipe a $5 card for a latte and a muffin.
+When you’re not limited by the coins in your pocket, you tend to add a little extra.
+I watched this happen at a downtown office where we slapped a contact‑less reader on a coffee machine.
+Within a week the average sale jumped from $1.25 to $1.80—simply because folks could swipe a $5 card for a latte and a muffin.
+That extra boost adds up fast across a fleet, especially when you calculate vending machine ROI.

 Reduced Cash Handling Costs